499602D2/tg-launchbot/README.md

 	- ✅ re-add statistics to all needed places

-	- improve json-parsing performance by using pooling
+	- add "show changelog" button under /statistics or /help

+		- load from a changelog.txt file?

 	- open-source LaunchBot ✨

-### 1.7 more backend changes
+### 1.7 / performance optimizations

 	- ✅ update from telepot Telegram API wrapper to python-telegram-bot

+	- identify bottlenecks in processing by benchmarking and timing functions

+		- the largest bottleneck is usually Telegram's API

+	- improve json-parsing performance by using multiprocessing

+	- use an in-memory DB, like redis or memcached, to handle all responses

+		- reduce disk writes and reads: SD cards have terrible latency, LPDDR4 on RasPi is pretty snappy

+		- update in-mem DB on API call

+		- key:vals for all chats: simple, fast, easy

 	- enable the disabling of postpone notifications

 		- globally or on a per-launch basis

-	- use an in-memory DB, like redis or memcached, to handle all responses

-		- update in-mem DB on API call, push update to disk -> persistence